How to buy stocks and shares in the UK

 If you buy shares in some of the world’s most successful companies, you’re staking that money on an already successful business.

-For some investors with larger risk appetites, buying shares can also be a pathway to earning large profits.
+For some investors with larger risk appetites, buying shares could also be a pathway to earning large profits.

-Invest in the right small company, and if it grows, it could deliver much larger profits in the future.
+Invest in the right small company, and if it grows, it could deliver greater profits in the future.

 But there’s no guarantee of future returns just because a company has performed well in the past.